 Frosted Window Film

-Another method people use to transform their mirrored wall is by applying an opaque window film.
+Another method people use to transform their mirrored walls is by applying an opaque window film.
 With a style similar to sheer fabric, it allows you to work with the mirror rather than against it.

 Temporary Mirror Covers